Lexogen-Tools/SIRVsuite/README.rst

 The SIRVsuite consists of the following modules: coverage, SIRV concentration and ERCC correlation.
-The modules have different requirements in terms of input files and necessary parameters for ther processing.
+The modules have different requirements in terms of input files type and necessary information for processing.
 Therefore, a .csv file comprised of such information needs to be created.
 We call this type of file a sample sheet.
 An example of a valid sample sheet: